Khangayi Sedumedi

-Khangayi Sedumedi (born Kangai Sedumedi; 1977), known as The Century City Killer, is a South African serial killer and rapist, responsible for the murders of between four to six women in the aforementioned Cape Town neighborhood between 2011 and 2015.
+Khangayi Sedumedi (born Kangai Sedumedi; 1977), known as The Century City Killer, is a South African serial killer and rapist, responsible for the murders of between four and six women in the aforementioned Cape Town neighbourhood between 2011 and 2015.
 He was convicted on four counts and given seven life sentences in 2016, and is currently incarcerated at an unnamed prison in Cape Town.

 Biography

 Born as the only child of a Shona man Adam Wapaka and Xhosa Jacqueline Sedumedi, he was named Kangai at birth, but Xhosa's relatives from the family pronounced it as Khangayi.
 He was raised by his grandmother, who had him regularly attend services at the local church, along with his aunt and cousins.
 Khangayi was given the nickname "Jesus" by childhood friends, as he never got angry at anybody no matter the circumstances, and always avoided fighting with other youths.

 In 1990, Sedumedi's mother Jacqueline disappeared suddenly, with her whereabouts still unknown.
 This took a great toll on the young Khangayi, who became a shy loner who avoided having his picture taken, to the point where even his own family didn't have any photographs of him.
-Even stranger, in the years prior to his arrest, he would disappear mysteriously for weeks on end, only to later return saying that he was "just around".
+Even stranger, in the years before his arrest, he would disappear mysteriously for weeks on end, only to later return saying that he was "just around".
 In 2012, he vanished for almost a year before suddenly resurfacing in 2013, claiming he had been in France.

-Despite his odd behavior and frequent vanishings, Sedumedi was regarded as a hard worker and an ambitious person, with a passion for the Orlando Pirates.
+Despite his odd behaviour and frequent vanishings, Sedumedi was regarded as a hard worker and an ambitious person, with a passion for the Orlando Pirates.
 In 2003, he quickly befriended Roland Thabo Mpofu, whom Khangayi treated as a brother and referred to by the nickname "TaTibo".
-Mpofu, whom later married one of Sedumedi's cousins, noted in a later interview that Khangayi always spoke highly of his all-female cousins and was never visibly violent to women.
+Mpofu, who later married one of Sedumedi's cousins, noted in a later interview that Khangayi always spoke highly of his all-female cousins and was never visibly violent to women.
 However, he and the family alike were puzzled by the fact that he had never spoken of a girlfriend or even a female friend.
 Before his arrest, he was working as a security guard.